Why is it warm in summer and cold in winter? Why is it hot in summer and cold in winter? Why is it cold in winter

 5 .
 Conclusions.

-As a result of my work:
+As a result of the work I did:

 6. Literature